sysrpl/Codebot.Setup/README.md

 This guide is for all operating systems.

-## Before you begin
+## Setting up your paths

-Before you begin you should create a base folder to store the compiler and IDE.
-In this guide I use the folder $HOME/Development/Base, but in practice you can use whatever location or folder name you prefer.
+Create a folder to store the compiler, IDE, and other tools.
+In this guide I use the folder $HOME/Development/Base, but you can use whatever folder name you prefer.

-Open a terminal, create your base folder, and change to that directory.
+Open a terminal (cmd.exe on Windows), create your base folder, and change to that directory.

 Debian/Ubuntu:
 ```